A New Revenue Source: Email

 For years, email was known as a drag on employees’ time, the cause of clogged inboxes and endless to-do lists.
 But as lawyers and other hourly billers have discovered, responding to client and customer emails can be a source of income.

 The latest industry to charge for emails is healthcare.
 While pricing structures vary, providers typically charge anywhere from $15 to $70 for emails that require at least five minutes of medical decision-making.
 (Most do not charge for simple questions and prescription-refill requests.)
-“The tide has changed,” says Charlie Falcone, global leader of the Academic Health and Academic Medicine practices at Korn Ferry.
+“The tide has changed,” says Charlie Falcone, global leader Academic sector for Korn Ferry.
 “We’re coming into a world of access, which we should applaud because it is improving outcomes and revenue streams.”

 The move comes following the expansion of telehealth shortly before the pandemic, and the explosion of telehealth options during it.
 Previously, it was not considered acceptable for medical providers to charge for emails, but Medicare and Medicaid began allowing it during the pandemic—just as many hospital and healthcare systems were financially hurting—when message volume increased by 50%.
 Today, pricing models are still evolving, with most providers likely charging for only a small percentage of their emails.
 Technology continues to be “a sort of gray zone,” says Falcone.